gkoulouras/Nullomers-Assessor/README.md

 <b>Description:</b>

-Nullomers Assessor is a probabilistic methodology for the evaluation and classification of biological nullomers as 'significant absent' or 'expected absent' based on the frequency of adjacent residues (nucleotides/amino acids) in the entire genome/proteome of a species.
+Nullomers Assessor is a probabilistic methodology for the evaluation of biological nullomers based on Markovian models with multiple-testing correction.
 A 'significant absent' oligomer is a motif statistically expected to exist, but in reality it is entirely absent.
-The algorithm estimates the frequency of residues and subsequently calculates 3 transition probabilities, one fr each of the first three Markovian orders.
-The method is designed to assess either nucleotide or amino acid oligomers.
+The algorithm estimates the frequency of residues and subsequently calculates 3 transition probabilities, one for each of the first three Markovian orders.
+The method can analyses either nucleotide or amino acid oligomers.
 Three different statistical correction methods have been implemented and provided built-in with the current version of the script.

 <b>Preparatory stage:</b>